sastrysasi4/LangChain-with-Pinecone/README.md

 # LangChain_with_Pinecone

-In this project, we will learn how to use PineCone. using Langchain and how to use chat with your data
+In this project, we will learn how to use Pinecone. using Langchain and how to use chat with your data

 ## Installation